vinh-c-tran/DFT/Basic-Electronic-Structure/Density_of_states/Graphene/README.md

 ```

 ## Step 3: Passing to a DOS Code
+We use the following input and call `dos.x -in dos.graphene.in > dos.graphene.out` to run this.
+Note, a really important note, for some reason this will return an `namelist` error if we don't have a blank line at the bottom of the text file (for some reason...).
 ```fortran
  &DOS
     prefix = 'graphene',
     outdir = './temp'
     fildos = 'graphene.dos'
  /

 ```